 The practical situation in early 2026

-Travel to Lebanon requires honest due diligence that goes beyond what any single Reddit post can provide.
+Travel to requires honest due diligence that goes beyond what any single Reddit post can provide.
 The country's political situation remains complex, and conditions can change.
 Travelers should: